 Touring with a private guide

 When looking through Grotto Bay Beach Resort recommendations, I stumbled upon an inexpensive photo tour.
 I decided to take this offer to visit parts of the island I did not see before.
 I am glad I did.
-This is how I got to meet Lloyd Webbe, a Bermuda based photographer.
+This is how I got to meet Lloyd Webber, a Bermuda based photographer.